 5. Tea gives you a sweet smile.
 One look at the grimy grin of Austin Powers and you may not think drinking tea is good for your teeth, but think again.
 It's the sugar added to it that's likely to blame for England's bad dental record.
 Tea itself actually contains fluoride and tannins that may keep plaque at bay.
 So add unsweetened tea drinking to your daily dental routine of brushing and flossing for healthier teeth and gums.

-immune system fight off infection.
+6. Tea bolsters your immune defenses.
+Drinking tea may help your body's immune system fight off infection.
 When 21 volunteers drank either five cups of tea or coffee each day for four weeks, researchers saw higher immune system activity in the blood of the tea drinkers.

 7. Tea protects against cancer.
 Thank the polyphenols, the antioxidants found in tea, once again for their cancer-fighting effects.
 While the overall research is inconclusive, there are enough studies that show the potential protective effects of drinking tea to make adding tea to your list of daily beverages.